What Is a Stye?

-Styes are similar to pimples that appear on other parts of the body.
+Eye styes are similar to pimples that appear on other parts of the body.
 A stye sometimes develops a white or yellow head on top of the bump.
-Depending on the size of the stye, the eye may become irritated and vision may be slightly impaired.
+Depending on the size of the stye, the eye may become irritated and vision may be blurry or slightly impaired.
 In addition, styes often cause the eye to water.

 • Tenderness of the eyelid